tomeshnet/toronto-community-network-docs/src/glossary.md

 ## babeld

-Pronounced "bable-dee", this is a reference implementation of the Bable protocol, and the software used to run Babel on the mesh network.
+Pronounced "babel-dee", this is a reference implementation of the Babel protocol, and the software used to run Babel on the mesh network.
 The "d" stands for [daemon](https://en.wikipedia.org/wiki/Daemon_%28computing%29).
 The code is available [here](https://github.com/jech/babeld).